THE SAPPHIRE RUNNING ZONE RUNNER STORIES

 Takeaways

-Fundraising efforts have exceeded expectations, raising over £2,500.
+Sian's fundraising efforts exceeded her expectations, raising over £3,000.

 Sound Bites